AliceO2Group/DataDistribution/script/README.md

   - `DATADIST_DEBUG_DPL_CHAN` When defined, data sent to DPL will be checked for consistency with the O2 data model.
 Note: will be slow with larger TimeFrames.

+### Shared memory:

+  - `DATADIST_NO_MLOCK` Disable locking of the shared memory segments.
+Only use in testing and development!

+  - `DATADIST_SHM_ZERO` When defined, shared memory segment will be zeroed before use.
+Because of large performance impact, only use to check for memory corruption, not in production.

+  - `ENV_SHM_ZERO_CHECK` Define to enable checking for memory corruption in unmanaged region.
+Each de-allocated message will be checked for write-past-end corruption.

 ## Consul parameters (tuning option)